apoapse1/scenicroute.github.io/_Somnium/1_Installation.md

 There are a few things you will need to make sure to have before you can download and play Somnium.

-You can delete the contents of the `downloads` and Enderal SE folders after Somnium is fully installed, however you will need to redownload all the mods and Enderal when you wish to update the list.

 If you are having issues with any step of the installation, please join our [Discord Community](https://discord.com/invite/nAQWr4VmG6), where we will be able to diagnose and help you with your problems.